- Why you need to spend at least six months on the ground at any business you buy.

 “You don't know anything about the employees, the history, anything other than what you've read,” Brian says.
 “You just took it on.
-And now your question is ‘how little time can I spend here?’
-So to me, you better plan on a year or at least six months.
-You're going to be there day in and day out because you need to get your fingerprints on this business.”
+And now your question is, ‘How much time can I spend here?’
+So to me, you better plan for a year or at least six months.
+You're going to be there daily because you need to get your fingerprints on this business.”

 Buying Out Of State

-Being location agnostic is an excellent way to ensure that you’re seeing as many businesses as possible, but any Acquisition Entrepreneur who is considering buying in a different state needs to be aware of the ramifications of this type of deal.
+Being location agnostic is an excellent way to ensure you see as many businesses as possible.
+Still, any Acquisition Entrepreneur who is considering buying in a different state needs to be aware of the ramifications of this type of deal.

-Quinn works on Acquira’s Investment Committee where he helps AEs work through potential deals they’ve found.
-The Investment Committee is often compared to the show Shark Tank, where AEs will present the research and data they’ve collected on a business and Acquira’s team of experts will try to poke holes in the deal.
-The question of buying out of state comes up frequently on these calls, according to Quinn.
+Quinn works on Acquira’s Investment Committee, where he helps AEs work through potential deals they’ve found.
+The Investment Committee is often compared to the show Shark Tank, where AEs will present the research and data they’ve collected on a business, and Acquira’s team of experts will try to poke holes in the deal.
+According to Quinn, the question of buying out of state comes up frequently on these calls.

 “People fill out their investment thesis, find a business, and it's like a four-hour plane ride away,” he explains.
-“They’ll say ‘I'll just go there Wednesday through Friday and the rest of the time I'll stay at home.’
-And I always say to them they can't do that in the first six months of owning a business.
-When you do that, if the people that work there don't see you there every day, then you're not taken seriously and things aren’t going to change.
-What you're doing is you're just looking for some passive income and these businesses aren't necessarily passive in the first year of owning them.”
+“They’ll say, ‘I'll just go there Wednesday through Friday, and the rest of the time I'll stay home.’
+And I always tell them they can't do that in the first six months of owning a business.
+When you do that, if the people who work there don't see you there every day, then you're not taken seriously, and things aren’t going to change.
+You're just looking for some passive income, and these businesses aren't necessarily passive in the first year of owning them.”